-We have audited the consolidated financial statements of La Comer, S. A. B. de C. V. and subsidiaries (the "Group"), which comprise the consolidated statements of financial position as at 31 December 2022 and 2021, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of La Comer, S. A. B. de C. V. and subsidiaries (the "Group"), which comprise the consolidated statements of financial position as at 31 December 2024 and 2023, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the years then ended, and notes including material accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of La Comer, S. A. B. de C. V. and subsidiaries as at 31 December 2022 and 2021, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with the International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of La Comer, S. A. B. de C. V. and subsidiaries as at 31 December 2024 and 2023, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with the Accounting Standards IFRS issued by the International Accounting Standards Board (Accounting Standards IFRS).